-Course Director: Prof. dr. P.C. van Fenema and Dr. G.C.H.
-Bakx
+Course Director: Prof. dr. P.C. van Fenema

-TMM addresses the management of technologies within the military considering the dynamic and insecure environments in which military units are commonly deployed.
-More specifically, TMM addresses pivotal technology management processes (procurement, sourcing, renewing and evaluation of military technological assets), with a specific focus on actual and future deployments.
-For instance, the war in the Ukraine, digitization and sustainability have a major impact on processes pertaining to military technology and logistics.
+TMM addresses the management of decisive technologies within the military considering the dynamic and insecure environments in which military units are commonly deployed.
+More specifically, TMM addresses pivotal technology management processes (procurement, sourcing, updating and renewing of military technological assets), with a specific focus on actual and future use and deployments.
+For instance, the war in the Ukraine, digitization and sustainability have a major impact on processes pertaining to military technology and technology-related logistics .
 TMM reflects on these processes.

 We engage with rapid development of new professional concepts in the military and business environment, using insights from organization studies and from science and technology studies.